 Between freight carriers and passenger trains, there are over 60 railroads operating in Pennsylvania.
 Pennsylvania leads the nation in the number of operating railroads, which means that Pennsylvania is a relatively common site for train accidents.
 Train accidents are responsible for thousands of injuries and fatalities each year.

 People injured in train accidents are train passengers, employees, or pedestrians/motor vehicle occupants struck by a train on the tracks.
 Train accident injuries that do not result in fatalities are often severe and sometimes debilitating.
-Train and rail accident attorneys know that only experienced train accident attorneys should be entrusted to represent train injury victims due to the complicated nature of these cases.
+Our experienced train and rail accident lawyers know that only experienced train accident attorneys should be entrusted to represent train injury victims due to the complicated nature of these cases.

 Federal and state regulations

 Trains are governed by Pennsylvania and federal rules and regulations.
 Compliance with these rules and regulations is important to make sure that trains are operating safely.
 Unfortunately, violations and noncompliance with regulations happen and when it does, innocent people are often injured as a result.
 Some of the regulation compliance that attorneys will investigate after an accident often relates to the following categories:

 - Hazardous material transportation